 OneDrive is fully integrated with the Windows operating system, making this the OS of choice for OneDrive users.
 On a Windows PC or laptop, users can access OneDrive via the Start menu navigation panel.

 On other operating systems or devices, it’s easiest to access OneDrive using the web app, which is where its usability falls down.
 Although it functions on any device, the web app interface is a little clunky and lacks the sophistication of competitors like Google Drive, which is designed for web use.
-Microsoft has announced that updates to the web app will be coming in November 2021, so hopefully, this irons out some of those niggles.
+Microsoft updated the web app in November 2021, so hopefully, this will have ironed out some of those niggles.

 Google Drive is a web app first and foremost, and its functionality is the same across the different operating systems.
 In our opinion, it has the edge over OneDrive’s web application for simplicity and aesthetics.
 The interface is intuitive whether you're a ChromeOS, macOS, or Windows user, and transitioning between devices is a breeze.